 Social Media – whilst it’s good to encourage staff to have fun, be sure that they are clear about the social media policy and the thin line between what might be considered public and private.
 Anything posted about the Christmas party is effectively Company posting.
 That means that posts must not be libellous or defamatory, contain bullying or harassing content.
 In essence, posts should not damage Company reputation or expose it to legal risks.

-A quick message about Secret Santa, make sure to ask everyone to be sensible with their gifts, not like a company I dealt with a few years ago who’s finance manager gave the office junior an adult toy as a gift ….!
+A quick message about Secret Santa, make sure to ask everyone to be sensible with their gifts, not like a company I dealt with a few years ago whose finance manager gave the office junior an adult toy as a gift ….!
 That little ‘joke’ cost the company a significant amount of money in a compromise agreement!!

-If you need help writing your company christmas party etiquette, contact me for help.
+If you need help writing your company Christmas party etiquette, contact me for help.
 I can’t promise it’ll rhyme though!